siliconcompiler/siliconcompiler/docs/user_guide/introduction.rst

 Our Approach
 -------------

-The first silicon design revolution (started in the 1970's by Carver Mead and Lynn Conway) introduced a design framework to a generation of engineers and laid the foundation for the semiconductor ecosystem that drives the world today.
-It was a time of great excitement, with no limits on big ideas.
-One of the biggest ideas proposed, was the idea of an automated "silicon compiler" that could turn a specification into layout the same way we turn a program into an executable binary.
-These early silicon compilers were developed around the vision that chips could be automatically constructed using a set of parameterized building blocks.
-Unfortunately, the approach was too limited for the rapidly evolving VLSI community.
-Instead, the design approach that did work out was based on mapping a general purpose hardware design language (Verilog/VHDL) into a standard cell based netlist abstraction, and then placing and routing that mapped netlist using fully automated algorithms.
-Thousands of silicon miracles are taped out every year using this methods, but exponentially increasing design cost suggest there is plenty of room at the bottom.

-The aim of the SiliconCompiler project is to help further accelerates the development of a general purpose hardware compiler by creating missing infrastructure that "lifts all boats".
-In particular, the SiliconCompiler project makes two main technical contributions:
+The goal of SiliconCompiler project is not to solve any one compiler task, but to provide core infrastructure that help accelerate the path to a general purpose hardware compiler.

+SiliconCompiler project makes two main technical contributions:

-1. A database schema that enables arbitrary combinations of design, tools, and PDKs
+1. A unified database schema that enables arbitrary combinations of design, tools, and PDKs
-2. A parallel programming model and run-time for cloud scale hardware compilation
+2. A parallel programming model for distributed cloud scale hardware compilation

-The starting point for the work that led up to these contributions were two assertions:

-1. Fast compilation of complex design is only possible with massively parallel compute resources.
-2. General purpose silicon compilation is too big a problem for one entity to solve.

-Given these assertions and, we decided to take a holistic distributed systems approach to infrastructure development.
+Implicit in our project goals are two assertions about the scope and nature of automated hardwdare development: 1.)
+General purpose silicon compilation is too complex a problem for one company to solve alone so effective collaboration is a mandatory condition for progress.
+2.)
+Massive distributed computing resoures will be required to enable compilation times aligned with software development time constants.
+Given these assertions, a promising approach to scalable hardware compiler infrastruture is to adopt principles from the field of distributed computing.
 A distributed systems an be loosely defined as having the following characteristics:

 * System has a large node count (>>1).
 * Participating nodes share a common goal.